Emissions Inspection Requirements

-Under some instances of financial hardship, you may be eligible to obtain a Certificate of Waiver that will allow you to register your vehicle despite it failing emissions testing.
+Under some instances of financial hardship, you may be eligible to obtain a one year, Certificate of Waiver that will allow you to register your vehicle despite it failing emissions testing.
 In order to qualify for a Certificate of Waiver, you must show proof

 that you have spent money on repairs.
 Repairs must have been performed no more than 60 days prior to an official test failure, and the repairs must have been appropriate to the cause of the test failure.
-When applying for a waiver, only labor

 The dollar amount required to be spent on emissions-related repairs in order to qualify for a waiver is: